-The Royal Masonic Institution for Girls was founded on March 25th, 1788, at a time when perhaps partly in reaction from the opposite spirit that was dominating the national life of our nearest neighbours in France, men's minds in this country were turning to constructive effort.
-The whole idea and its fulfilment were due mainly to the energy and influence of the Chevalier Bartholomew Ruspini, a well-known Freenason of the cay.
-Great assistance was given by the Duke and Duchess of Cumberland, the first Patron and Patroness of the Institution.
+The Royal Masonic Institution for Girls was founded on March 25th, 1788, at a time when perhaps partly in reaction from the opposite spirit that was dominating the national life of our nearest neighbours in France, men's minds in this country were turning to constructive front.
+The whole idea and its fulfilment were due mainly to the energy and influence of the Chevaliar Bartholones.
+Ruspini, a well-known Freemison of the day.
+Great assistance was given by the Duke and Thichess of Cumberland, the first Patron and Patroness of the Institution.

-The first hold of the Institution, then known as the Royal Currelland Freemasons' School, was at Somers Place East, close to the present site of St. Pancras Station.
-Only fifteen little girls were accommodated at first, but the number rapidly incre sed, and in 1/95 the school was removed to it second rouge in St. George's Fields, where it remained for over fifty-five years.
+The first hone of the Infanction, then known as the Royal Cunderland Freemasons' School, was at Somers Place East, close to the present site of St. Pancras Station.
+Only fifteen little girls were accommodated at first, but the number rapidly in ressed, and in 1.95 the school was removed to its second bonce in St. George's Fields, where it remained for over fifty-five years.
 In 1852 the school moved to its third home at Clapham Junction, on the top of St. John's Hill, facing Wandsworth Common, where it has been destined to remain for very nearly eighty years.
 Successive additions were made to the buildings in order to cope with constantly increasing pressure, and in 1918 a Junior School was opened at Weybridge.

 The Senior School, of which the Foundation Stone is to be laid to-day, will therefore be the fourth home of the Institution in a period of nearly 150 years, and all who know the position at Clapham realize that a move to more commodious and healthy surroundings has long been a very urgent matter.
-The building fund for the very school was inaugurated in 1923, and, although a balance of some £100,000 is still required before the estimated cost of the complete structure can be mentioned to be support which has been received, in proceeding with the whole scheme.
+The building fund for the new school was inaugurated in 1923, and, although a balance of some £100,000 is still required before the estimated cost of the complete structure can be made the Committee have felt justified, in view of the support which has been received, in proceeding with the whole scheme.

-When that scheme is completed the Schools at Rickmansworth and Weybridge will provide accommodation for 520 children, to ether with the necessary educational and administrative staffs, out of the 1,250 children now receiving the benefits of the Institution and the Committee hope to be able to receive into the Conool nearly 100 girls who, although they prive already been elected, have perforce been placed upon a waiting list until there hould be soom for them.
+When that scheme is completed the Schools at Rickmansworth and Weybridge will provide accommodation for 520 children, together with the necessary educational and administrative staffs, out of the 1,250 children now receiving the benefits of the Institution, and the Committee hope to be able to receive into the School nearly 100 girls who, although they have already been elected, have perforce been placed upon a waiting list until there should be room for them.